 Antibiotics for neonatal infection Quality Standard (2014) – This covers the use of antibiotics to prevent and treat infection in newborn babies (both term and preterm) from birth to 28 days in primary (including community) and secondary care.
 It includes antibiotics that are given to newborn babies or to mothers during intrapartum care to prevent neonatal infection (antibiotic prophylaxis).
 Recommends all pregnant women found to carry group B Strep during their current pregnancy should be routinely offered intravenous antibiotics in labour.

 Bacterial meningitis and meningococcal septicaemia.
 The management of bacterial meningitis and meningococcal septicaemia in children and young people younger than 16 years in primary and secondary care (ie not in a neonatal unit).
-This guideline is currently being updated, with publication date unknown.
+This guideline is currently being updated, with publication date expected December 2023.

 Intrapartum care for women with existing medical conditions or obstetric complications and their babies.
 Excludes women colonised by group B streptococcus in pregnancy.
 Published March 2019, updated April 2019.

-Postnatal care up to 8 weeks after birth.
-Contains no mention of babies born to women carrying group B Strep.
-Currently being updated.
-Expected publication date November 2020.
+Postnatal care up to 8 weeks after birth (2021) Contains no mention of babies born to women carrying group B Strep.

 Public Health England’s UK Standards for Microbiology Investigations B 58 Detection of Carriage of Group B Streptococci (Streptococcus agalactiae).
 Issue 3.1. (issued 2006, updated 2014, 2015, 2018) – testing specifically for group B Strep carriage